dotcomboom/AutoSite/README.md

 [path!=index.md]</a>[/path!=]
 ```

-It's important to note that while conditionals are most *commonly* used with the `path` attribute
+It's important to note that while conditionals are most *commonly* used with the `path` attribute but can also be used with any other regular attribute.
+So you can compare the `path` attribute, `template` attribute, and whatever other attributes you come up with.

 *The start and end of conditionals must be on the same line.*